 How the doctrine of tongues has evolved

-In the first Pentecost, the manifestation was imbued upon the Apostles which caused them to spontaneously and miraculously speak in different languages.
-By the fourth-century, there was some thought that it was either a miracle of hearing or speaking.
+In the first Pentecost, the manifestation was imbued upon the Apostles, which caused them to spontaneously and miraculously speak in different languages.
+By the fourth century, there was some thought that it was either a miracle of hearing or speaking.
 Gregory Nazianzus posited these two theories together and preferred the miracle of speaking.
-However, a Latin translation by Tyrannius Rufinus misunderstood Nazianzus’ Greek text, and gave equal footing to both in his translation.
-This caused a thousand-years of debate in the Latin speaking christian world.
+However, a Latin translation by Tyrannius Rufinus misunderstood Nazianzus’ Greek text and gave equal footing to both in his translation.
+This debate caused a thousand-years of debate in the Latin speaking christian world.
 Thomas Aquinas in the thirteenth-century seemed to settle it back as a miracle of speaking.
-Apparently, this was never established.
-The testimonies given at Xavier’s canonization process all point to an expanded definition.
-Speaking in tongues can be speaking in a foreign language, or it can be a miracle of hearing with the speaker speaking one, two, three, or a combination of languages.
+Apparently, this position never became a universal one.
+The testimonies that were given at Xavier’s canonization process all point to an expanded definition; speaking in tongues can be speaking in a foreign language, or it can be a miracle of hearing with the speaker speaking one, two, three, or a combination of languages.
 It could be both a miracle of hearing and speaking at the same time.
-Nowhere is the definition offered as a heavenly, angelic or prayer language.
+Nowhere is the definition offered as a heavenly, angelic, or prayer language.
 That is still centuries away.

-The remarks by the witnesses recorded in the canonization process about speaking in tongues is puzzling.
+The remarks by the witnesses recorded in the canonization process about speaking in tongues are puzzling.
 They appear to be espousing the theological jargon of the day.
-They reflected their current teachings of the christian doctrine and do not deviate from it.
+They reflected their current teachings of the christian doctrine and did not deviate from it.
 None of them steadfastly held the more ancient position of miraculously speaking only in a foreign language.

 For more information

 - For more details, quotes, source texts, links to the actual documentation, and translations, see Technical Notes on Francis Xavier Speaking in Tongues